Specification

 "TDMAI": true,

-"TDMAI_summary": "Content may be used for AI training purposes.",
+"TDMAI_summary": "Content may be used for training generative AI.",

 "TDMAI_policy": "A reservation against the automated analysis of the work in order to extract information from it, in particular about patterns, trends and correlations for the purpose of training models and applications of generative AI, is not declared."